-Juicy burgers are a summer staple, and with barbeques and backyard bashes on the horizon, you need a patty that is packed with delicious, umami flavor… and nutrition!
-Add bulk and benefits to your burger with chopped leafy greens—swiss chard, kale, arugula, spinach—you name it.
+Juicy burgers are a summer staple, and with barbecues and backyard bashes on the horizon, you need a patty that is packed with delicious, umami flavor… and nutrition!
+Add bulk and benefits to your burger with chopped leafy greens—Swiss chard, kale, arugula, spinach—you name it.

 I’m using ground turkey meat in this recipe, but you can easily swap for ground beef or plant-based crumbles.
 Warm up the grill and pass the toasted buns!
-Pro tip: if the burgers are too wet and moist to pick up with a spatula and add to a skillet, place them in the freezer for a few minutes to firm.
+Pro tip: If the burgers are too wet and moist to pick up with a spatula and add to a skillet or grill (I’ve provided instructions for both below), place them in the freezer for a few minutes to firm.
 They will be easier to work with!

 Try these Greek Burgers with Feta and Roasted Red Pepper!